nkh/ftl/config/ftl/man/ftl.md

 	were on.

-	cd into directory or edit file «ENTER» edit file if not binary, for binary files try hexedit command
+	«ENTER»		cd into directory or edit file if not binary

+	«h»		Cd to parent directory
-	Cd to parent directory   «h»
+	«LEFT»		Cd to parent directory

+	«j»		Down to next entry
-	Down to next entry       «j»
+	«DOWN»		Down to next entry

-	Up to previous entry     «k»
+	«k»		Up to previous entry
-	cd into entry            «l»

-	Using arrow:

-	Cd to parent directory   «LEFT»
-	Down to next entry       «DOWN»
-	Up to previous entry     «UP»
+	«UP»		Up to previous entry

+	«l»		cd into entry
-	cd into directory        «RIGHT»
+	«RIGHT»		cd into entry

-	Page down                «PGDN»
+	«PGDN»		Page down
-	Page up                  «PGUP»
+	«PGUP»		Page up

-	Move to «g»
+	«g»		Move to:
-		goes to, depending of where in the listing you are:

 				- top
 				- first file
 				- last file

+	«G»		CD, *ftl* prompts you for a path, the promt has path completions.
+			You can also change directory with marks or by searching for it

-	Next entry of same extension      «ö»
+	«ö»		Next entry of same extension

-	Next entry of different extension «Ö»
+	«Ö»		Next entry of different extension

-	Goto entry by index               «ä»
+	«ä»		Goto entry by index

-	Goto previous tag                 not_assigned
+	not assigned	Goto previous tag
-	Goto next tag                     not_assigned
+	not assigned	Goto next tag

-	Scroll preview up                 «K»
+	«K»		Scroll preview up

-	Scroll preview down               «J»
+	«J»		Scroll preview down

-	or this alternative, see rc file
-		Move up multiple lines    «K»
-		Move down multiple lines  «J»

 ## Preview

-	Preview show/hide «v»
+	«v»		Preview show/hide

-	Change preview size «+»
+	«+»		Change preview size, see rc file predefined sizes
-		choose a size in a predefined set of sizes, see rc file

-	Preview once «V»
-		Preview current entry (if preview pane is close), close the preview at the next command.
+	«V»		Preview current entry once (if preview pane is close)

-	Alternative preview #1 «⇑v/“»
-	Alternative preview #2 «⇈v/‘»
 	Some entry have multiple preview types, these bindings let you to see the other type of preview.

 	entry types with multiple preview types:
 		- directories
-			- music
-				will show information and play the music
+		- music, will show information and play the music
 		- pdf
 		- tar files

+	«⇑v/“»		Alternative preview #1

+	«⇈v/‘»		Alternative preview #2

-	File preview at end «⇈t/Þ»
-		show the bottom of the entry (text files in vim)
+	«⇈t/Þ»		File preview at end (text files in vim)

-	Hexadecimal preview «⇑x/»»
+	«⇑x/»»		Hexadecimal preview

 ## Sorting

-	Select sort order «o» from:
+	«o»		Set sort order :
 				- alphanumeric
 				- size
 				- date

-	Reverse sort order «O»
+	«O»		Reverse sort order

-	Select a sort order from a list of external sorts «⇑f/đ»
+	«⇑f/đ»		Choose  sort order from external sorts
-		IE: by extension

 ## Filtering

-	Set filter #1 «f»
+	«f»		Set filter #1

-	Set filter #2 «F»
+	«F»		Set filter #2

-	Clear all filters «⇑d/ð»
+	«⇑d/ð»		Clear all filters

-	Select a filter from a list of external filters «⇑f/đ» ;
+	«⇑f/đ»		Choose filter from external filters

-	by_extension			# keep files matching extensions
-	by_file				# keep selected files, additive
-	by_file_reset_dir		# keep selected files, exclusive
-	by_file_global			# keep selected files, all tabs, additive by_file_global_reset_dir	# keep selected files, all tabs, exclusive by_no_extension			# keep files not matching extensions by_only_tagged			# keep tagged files
-	by_regexp			# keep files, filter with regexp or fyzzy by_size				# keep files over minimum size

-	Set reverse-filter «⇑a/ª»
+	«⇑a/ª»		Set reverse-filter

 			Filters out what you don't want to see.
 Applied after other filters are applied.
 It can be set in your ftlrc file.

 			eg: keep files containing 'f' and not containing 'i' «f»  -> f
 				«⇑a» -> i

 			eg: always hide vim swap files, set by default in _ftlrc_ rfilter0='\.sw.$'

-	Hide extension «¤», per tab
-	Hide extension «%», globally
+	«¤»		Hide files having the same extention as the current file, per tag

-		Hide files having the same extention as the current file.
+	«%»		Hide files having the same extention as the current file, global
-		You can hide multiple extensions.

-	Show hidden extensions «⇈k/&»
+	«&»		Show hidden extensions

 ## Searching

-	Fzf find in current directory  «b»
+	«b»		Fzf find in current directory

-	Fzf find                       «⇑b/”»
+	«⇑b/”»		Fzf find

-	Fzf find regexp/fuzzy          «⇈b/’»
+	«⇈b/’»		Fzf find regexp/fuzzy

-	Fzf find only directories      «⇈'/’/÷»
+	«⇈'/’/÷»	Fzf find only directories

-	Ripgreg with preview           «}»
+	«}»		Ripgreg with preview

 	Opening search results in tabs:
 		If you use one of the above you can pick multiple entries.
 		Entries can be opened in a new tab with 'ctrl+t'.

-	Incremental search             «/»
-		Press «ENTER» or «ESCAPE» to end.
+	«/»		Incremental search, «ENTER» or «ESCAPE» to end.

-	Find next                      «n»
+	«n»		Find next

-	Find previous                  «N»
+	«N»		Find previous

 ## Tags/Etags